AGPLCZ/LC4-67/README.md

 Other improvements; you can change the number of characters, 7x7 = 49.
 This makes it possible to encrypt various structured information, or to make manual decryption easier with fewer cards 6x6 = 36.

+###Breaking the Cipher
+A symmetric cipher with a key length of 138 bits offers immense resistance against attacks.
+If someone were to attempt to break such a cipher using the brute-force method, they would need to try 2^138 different combinations –

+Now, let's imagine we have a supercomputer at our disposal capable of checking a trillion (10^18) LC4-67 keys per second.
+Even with this incredible speed, breaking the cipher would take approximately a billion years.

 ![app](web.jpg)